7-Day Meal Plan for Pregnant Women: Iron Rich Pregnancy Meals

 Foods to Include in a pregnancy meal plan

-When creating a pregnancy meal plan, it’s important to include a variety of nutrient-dense foods that provide essential vitamins, minerals, and macronutrients.
+When creating a pregnancy meal plan, it’s important to include a variety of iron rich foods, vitamin-c rich foods, folate rich foods, calcium rich foods, and macronutrients.

 Here are some key foods to consider including in your pregnancy meal plan: